 The Company utilized a Monte Carlo simulation to determine the grant date fair value of the awards.
 Compensation expense is recognized over the performance period of each tranche.
-For the year ended December 31, 2009, the Company recorded \$458,000 of share-based compensation expense related to these options.
-The assumptions used in this model were as follows for the year ended December 31, 2009.
+For the years ended December 31, 2010 and 2009, the Company recorded \$357,000 and \$458,000, respectively, of share-based compensation expense related to these options.
+The assumptions used in this model were as follows:

-2009

 Fair value of the Company's common stock \$ 5.71

 Expected volatility 70.0%

 Risk-free interest rate 1.1%

 Dividend yield 0%

-For the year ended December 31, 2009, the Monte Carlo simulation model also assumed correlations of returns of the stock prices of the Company's common stock and the common stock of a peer group of companies and historical stock price volatilities of the peer group of companies.
+The Monte Carlo simulation model also assumed correlations of returns of the stock prices of the Company's common stock and the common stock of a peer group of companies and historical stock price volatilities of the peer group of companies.
 The valuation model also used terms based on the length of the performance period and compound annual growth rate goals for total stockholder return based on the provisions of the award.